Mixed Integer Neural Inverse Design: Background and Related Work

 \paragraph{Neural Network Inversion} Recently, there has been a surge in inverse models for neural networks.
 The first solution coming to mind is to train neural networks in the reverse direction using the training data.
 This naive approach fails because of the one-to-many nature of the problem: the same performance could lead to different designs causing problems during optimization (e.g., via inconsistent gradients).
 In order to bypass this challenge, \emph{tandem} networks \cite{liu2018training,shi2018deep} map performances into designs using a first neural network but, in order to compute a consistent loss, use a pre-trained forward network to map the resulting design into its corresponding performance.
 Conditional variational auto-encoders \cite{kingma2013auto} have also been used for the inverse design task \cite{kiarashinejad2020deep}.
 These networks condition the design on the target performance and yield a distribution of solutions from which multiple samples could be drawn.
 An invertible neural network \cite{ardizzone2018analyzing}, based on \textit{real NVP} \cite{DBLP:conf/iclr/DinhSB17}, is another inversion method.
-In this method, a specialized architecture based on normalizing flows is trained in both forward and inverse directions leading to a bijective mapping between design and performance spaces.

-Very recently, \citet{NEURIPS2020_007ff380} benchmarked these inverse methods and found out that a gradient-based method, via backpropagation with respect to the design variables, results in significantly more accurate solutions.
+In this method, a specialized architecture based on normalizing flows is trained in both forward and inverse directions leading to a bijective mapping between design and performance spaces. \citet{NEURIPS2020_007ff380} benchmarked these inverse methods and found out that a gradient-based method, via backpropagation with respect to the design variables, results in significantly more accurate solutions.
 Dubbed as \textit{neural adjoint} (NA), this method uses a {boundary loss} to punish infeasible designs.
 It also runs the optimization starting from multiple {random} initial guesses in search for the best objective value.
-In Section~\ref{sec:experiments}, we evaluate our method against NA extensively.
+Our method, by nature, is similar to the NA as both are \textit{optimizations} and not inverse architectures as in~\cite{liu2018training,shi2018deep,ardizzone2018analyzing}.
+In Section~\ref{sec:experiments}, we evaluate our method against the NA extensively.